Piano buying tips

 2: Cruise the piano stores to get a feel for many different pianos.
 And check the classifieds.
 Google “Madison Craigslist” and go to the musical instruments category.
 This is a fast growing resource.

 3: If you find a piano you like for sale by a private owner, you need to arrange a piano inspection by an experienced tuner/technician.
 This will avoid the worst piano disasters… i.e. a piano that won’t hold a tuning, that has major structural problems, that has a badly cracked soundboard or bridge, or has old disintegrating plastic parts…just to name a few.
 At the same time, the technician can estimate the cost of any needed repairs as well as the piano’s value.
 Private sellers themselves are often ill-informed regarding their piano’s condition or worth, and appreciate being educated.
-My cost for this service is normally the same as a tuning (about $75).
+My cost for this service is normally the same as a tuning (see Rates).
 It is common for a buyer to offer a small deposit to the seller (contingent on a clean inspection) to hold the piano for a short time.

 Piano dealers are of course your source for new pianos and used pianos

 as well.
 You can expect to pay more for

 used pianos from a store, but you will often get much in return: usually free moving (a cost that could

 normally run from $200 to $400 for a local move), usually in-home tuning, and